A two dimensional arithmetic Andr\'e-Oort problem

-We have cornered a last case, the case of supersingular special~$0\text{-}$cy\-cles of bounded degree and unbounded characteristic.
-We are done with the proof above provided we can prove the following.
-The rest of this note is devoted to answer this case. \begin{theorem} The set of supersingular special~$0$-cycles satisfies property P. Namely, for every upper bound~$C<\infty$, there exist~$p(C)<\infty$ and~$\Delta(C)<\infty$ such that the following holds.
+We have identified a last case, the case of supersingular special~$0\text{-}$cy\-cles of bounded degree and unbounded characteristic.
+We complete the proof of~\ref{main thm} provided we can prove the following.
+The remaining of this article is devoted to the treatment of this case. \begin{theorem} The set of supersingular special~$0$-cycles satisfies property P. Namely, for every upper bound~$C<\infty$, there exist~$p(C)<\infty$ and~$\Delta(C)<\infty$ such that the following holds.

 For every special~$0$-cycle~$s$ of degree at most~$C$, its characteristic~$p$ is at most~$p(C)$, or otherwise there is a discriminant~$\Delta$ at most~$\Delta(C)$, such that~$s$ is the reduction of~$S(\Delta)$ in characteristic~$p$. \end{theorem}